animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 internally as
 [PdxInstance](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxInstance.html) types by using the [JSONFormatter](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/JSONFormatter.html) class to perform conversion to and from JSON documents (as a `String`).

-Spring Data for GemFire provides the `<gfe-data:json-region-autoproxy/>` element to enable an [AOP](https://docs.spring.io/spring-framework/docs/current/reference/html/#aop-introduction) component to advise appropriate, proxied Region operations, which encapsulates the `JSONFormatter` and allows your applications to work directly with JSON Strings.
+Spring Data for VMware GemFire provides the `<gfe-data:json-region-autoproxy/>` element to enable an [AOP](https://docs.spring.io/spring-framework/docs/current/reference/html/#aop-introduction) component to advise appropriate, proxied Region operations, which encapsulates the `JSONFormatter` and allows your applications to work directly with JSON Strings.